bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What is Character Encoding?
+<h3>Q. What is Character Encoding?</h3>

 Character encoding is a method of converting bytes into characters.
 To validate or display an HTML document properly, a program must choose a proper character encoding.
 This is specified in the tag:

 ```html
 <meta charset="utf-8"/>